 Is the car something you are proud of?

 “No, to be honest.
 I can’t believe we didn’t have the foresight to program the damn thing to handle negotiating a freaking 2-lane circle!
-I and my crew programmed this thing to use radar, lidar, GPS, odometry, quantum intuition, metronomes, palindromes, and computer vision to handle virtually any scenario on the road, but the dumb son-of-a-bitch got itself trapped in a circle.
+My crew and I programmed this thing to use radar, lidar, GPS, odometry, quantum intuition, metronomes, palindromes, and computer vision to handle virtually any scenario on the road.
+Still, the dumb son-of-a-bitch got itself trapped in a circle.
 Just like the cop behind it.”

 The roundabout remained closed to traffic for another 8 hours.
 The incident finally came to a close when the cruiser, driven by the Grass Valley Police officer, ran out of gas and got rear-ended by the driver-less Google car.